normhcho/machinelearning_finalproject/prediction_lifting.md

 **Model Selection**

 There are many model types to choose.
-Because there is final test set of 20 records, the premium will be placed on accuracy.
+Because there is a prediction quiz of 20 records, the premium will be placed on accuracy.
 Thus, the plan is start with a random forest model, but if the model is not accurate enough, I would consider other methods such as decision tree and boosting, or even blending multiple models types together if necessary.